- Last updated on: 12 mins read

 Plus, it also acts as a category that people can click to find more posts (by others) shared under the same hashtag.

-Choosing a hashtag depends on
+Choosing a hashtag depends on the –

 For example, if you wrote a blog post on online marketing tactics, you may use the hashtag ‘#onlinemarketing’ when sharing on social media.
+You can check the frequency of a hashtag on social media using hashtag analytics tools.

 - This hashtag has a good search volume.